kmann3/EtherpunkInventoryManagement/README.md

 The database chosen was SQLite but Postgre is an option in the future.
 SQLite keeps things controlled and in a small area.
 Until helpdesk/ticket managing happens there shuldn't be enough writes/reads to cause troubles or db locks.

+To recreate the database run the following:

+1. Delete everything inside of the Migrations folder.
+2. Delete InventoryDb.sqlite3
+3. Open up Package Manager Console inside of Visual Studio
+4. Run the following commands
+5. 1. add-migration init
+   2. update-database

 ## Checklist
 (need to work on this, it's a copy/paste from an old file)
 <ul>